yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 ...
 Erase from 0xa87e0000-0xa87f0000: .
 ...
 Program from 0x80ff0000-0x81000000 at 0xa87e0000: .
 }}}
-''Note: The configuration is only in the RAM until you update the RedBoot non-volatile configuration.
+'''Note:''''' ''The configuration is only in the RAM until you update'' ''the !RedBoot non-volatile configuration.
 If you reset the device without updating, the configuration will not be changed.
-You can use changes without the update for temporary settings.''
+You can use changes without the update for temporary settings.

 Verify the configuration by listing the aliases this time:

 {{{
 RedBoot> fconfig -l
 Run script at boot: true
 Boot script:
 .. fis load -l vmlinux.bin.l7
 .. exec
 Boot script timeout (1000ms resolution): 10
 Use BOOTP for network configuration: false
 Gateway IP address: 0.0.0.0